angellvsdev/Matrixezz/README.md

 <img src="https://imgur.com/hSRsgEs.jpg" width="900px">

 ---
 Now, we don't have to settle just with the result, if we need a detailed list of steps, you can add the steps flags in the solution, and the result will render in the steps module, you can open it, and check all the required steps to complete the solution.
-Let's see an example using the same **Matrix A** as in the past excercise:
-/* Video. */

 ## 📖 Gauss Jordan + steps
 In this case, we just follow the rules the same way as with the Gauss method, let's give it a try using the following excercise: